Konijima/PZ-Libraries/README.md

 <details>
 <summary><b>Updating global libraries for the new version</b></summary>
-Go back to the <b>Sources Organising</b> tutorial section and do the steps again with the new generated sources/jar files.
+Go back to <a href="#setup-a-newexisting-project-zomboid-mod">Section E) Step 3 & 4</a> and do it again with the new generated sources/jar files.
 </details>